shakes76/PatternAnalysis-2023/recognition/Normal_Difficulty/README.md

 ## training and testing
 The training process includes various callbacks for monitoring and early stopping, as well as model checkpointing.
-`ESPCNCallback`: A custom Keras callback that calculates and prints the Peak Signal-to-Noise Ratio (PSNR) during training.
+- `ESPCNCallback`: A custom Keras callback that calculates and prints the Peak Signal-to-Noise Ratio (PSNR) during training.
 It stores PSNR values for each epoch.
-`keras.callbacks.EarlyStopping`: Monitors training loss and stops training if it doesn't improve for a specified number of epochs (patience).
+- `keras.callbacks.EarlyStopping`: Monitors training loss and stops training if it doesn't improve for a specified number of epochs (patience).
-`keras.callbacks.ModelCheckpoint`: Saves the model's weights during training, allowing you to keep the best-performing model.
+- `keras.callbacks.ModelCheckpoint`: Saves the model's weights during training, allowing you to keep the best-performing model. number of epochs can be changed to improve the performance of the model. plot of loss value for each epoch is graphed when the training completes.

 ## prediction results
+10 image form `relative_test_path` are used to show a example of the profromance of the model, the results of testing is stored in folder test_result, each made up of three images : original image, lower resolution image and the predicted image.

+## reference
+Long  X. (2020).
+Image Super-Resolution using an Efficient Sub-Pixel CNN.  https://keras.io/examples/vision/super_resolution_sub_pixel/